chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

 ```

 ### Ansible host discovery
-- running hosts appear automatically in the dynamic inventory
+- all running Vagrant hosts appear automatically in the dynamic inventory
-- including their ssh connection parameters
+- with all ssh connection parameters
   - port
   - host
   - user
   - ssh private key
-- their hostname comes from the directory in which the Vagrantfile is located
+- the hostname comes from the directory in which the Vagrantfile is located
 ```
 ansible -i vagrant_inventory.py --list-hosts all hosts (2):